 Most of the posts focus or will focus on the appeal briefs, including the brief’s tables, statement of the issues, statement of facts, argument, and conclusion.

 In the argument section, posts describe the South Carolina rules of statutory construction and how to spot and answer logical fallacies.

-Other posts cover a brief’s typography or appearance, and how to edit the brief to make it more persuasive.
+Posts also cover a brief’s typography or appearance, and how to edit the brief to make it more persuasive.
 Many of the tips come directly from appellate judges.

 Besides briefs on the merits, SC Appeals – Tips and News discusses appellate motions that are available such as motions to tax costs.